 When it comes to graphics, a majority of the android app developers go for a ‘one size fits all’ approach.
 Even though it makes resource management simpler, it can create a blunder in the visual appearance of your app.

-Therefore, to make your app look its best, you must have graphics specifically tailored to meet the desired screen dimensions.
+Therefore, to make your app look the best, you must have graphics specifically tailored to meet the desired screen dimensions.
 The most appropriate graphics will be loaded at runtime – making the best possible user experience.

 2. Don’t forget the thumb zone